minous27/TheMessengerRandomizerMod/README.md

 The Messenger Randomizer relies on the Courier Mod Loader to be properly loaded and handled by the game.
 If you have not already installed Courier, please follow the instructions to install it first then come back here to continue with the randomizer installation.
 Don't worry, I'll wait. :D

 **_PLEASE NOTE THAT THE RANDOMIZER MAY ONLY WORK WITH CERTAIN VERSIONS OF COURIER DURING THE COURSE OF BOTH APPLICATIONS' DEVELOPMENTS.
-THE INITIAL VERSION OF THE MOD WAS BUILT ON COURIER 'v0.6.5-alpha' BUT MAKE SURE YOU CONFIRM THE COURIER VERSION FOR THE RANDOMIZER VERSION YOU ARE INSTALLING(SHOULD BE IN THE RELEASE NOTES)_**
+VERSION 0.4 WAS BUILT WITH 'v0.7.0-alpha' BUT MAKE SURE YOU CONFIRM THE COURIER VERSION FOR THE RANDOMIZER VERSION YOU ARE INSTALLING(SHOULD BE IN THE RELEASE NOTES)_**

 [Courier Mod Loader](https://github.com/Brokemia/Courier#installation-instructions)